Seeing without Pixels: Perception from Camera Trajectories: Results

 \subsection{\ours\ for Exocentric Videos}

 \Q{Does the trajectory-semantic link exist in exocentric videos (third-person view)?}

 {Building on our egocentric findings, we now analyze the exocentric domain, where we posit the attentional imprint of the observer is a rich signal for the perceived event.
-For instance, the quick, reactive pans of an observer filming a soccer match are likely to differ from the slow, steady hold they would use to film a museum painting. } \custompar{Evaluation Setup} We evaluate the exocentric \ours~(trained on DynPose-100K) on four tasks: (1) text retrieval, where we use the same 5-way MCQ setup as in the egocentric domain, on a 1000-query DynPose-100K test set.
-For this task, we compare against a two-stage ``camera description'' baseline, where we first prompt a specialized LMM~\cite{fang2025camerabench,liu2025shotbench} to generate camera descriptions from the video, then adopt a second LLM to answer the MCQ using that text.
-(2) scene attribute classification, where we design a list of 10 attribute questions and automatically label a held-out set on DynPose-100K via LMM prompting; (3) event classification on FineGym using its 4 event labels; and (4) action recognition on UCF-Dynamic, our custom 8-class subset of UCF101.
-See Supp. for details.
+For instance, the quick, reactive pans of an observer filming a soccer match are likely to differ from the slow, steady hold they would use to film a museum painting. } \custompar{Evaluation Setup} We evaluate the exocentric \ours~(trained on DynPose-100K) on four tasks: (1) text retrieval, where we use the same 5-way MCQ setup as in the egocentric domain, on a 1000-query DynPose-100K test set. \CR{We evaluate against three classes of strong LMM baselines.
+See Supp. for a detailed description.} (2) scene attribute classification, where we design a list of 10 attribute questions and automatically label a held-out set on DynPose-100K via LMM prompting; (3) event classification on FineGym using its 4 event labels; and (4) action recognition on UCF-Dynamic, our custom 8-class subset of UCF101.